What to Give Dogs for DiarrheaUpdated: October 31, 2022

 - Inability to stand or sit down while pooping

-If you have already consulted your vet or do not see it as being an emergency, here are some of the things you can do to support your dog when they have diarrhea.
+If you do not see diarrhea as being an emergency, here are some of the things you can do to support your dog when they have diarrhea.

 - Provide the right diet.
+Knowing what to feed a dog with diarrhea is extremely important.
 A diet jam packed with fiber is one of the greatest options when dealing with diarrhea as it is a good equalizer.
 Remember not to feed your furbaby huge meals all at once but multiple smaller meals all throughout the day.
 This is one of the most critical stages of diarrhea management.
 You must know what to give dogs for diarrhea as to not worsen the conditions they are currently in.

 White Rice.
-White rice is recommended by most vets as it helps deal with dehydration that comes with diarrhea as it is made up of soluble fiber that absorbs water that passes through the gastrointestinal tract.
+White rice is recommended by most vets as it helps firm up the water stool as it is made up of soluble fiber that absorbs water that passes through the gastrointestinal tract.
 White rice also helps stabilize your furbaby's stool.

 Mashed potatoes.
 Potatoes are known to contain vitamin C, potassium, and fiber that help GI tract health.

 Mashed sweet potatoes.
-Sweet potatoes are rich in Vitamin A and also has potassium and fiber that helps alleviate your pup's upset stomach.
+Sweet potatoes are rich in Vitamin A and also have potassium and fiber that helps alleviate your pup's upset stomach.

-Boiled chicken meat.
+Boiled chicken.
 Boiled boneless chicken meat served with white rice is also recommended by a number of veterinarians when it comes to dog diarrhea.

 Probiotics.
 Probiotics help balance out the bad and good bacteria.
 It does not only strengthen your dog's gut health but also boosts their immune system.
 It supports proper digestion in your dog as well as the proper distribution of vitamins and minerals throughout the body.

-Note: Use high-quality probiotic supplements that are specifically made for dogs like Pet Parents® Probiotic SoftSupps™.
+Note: Use high-quality probiotic supplements that are specifically made for dogs like Pet Parents® Probiotic SoftSupps®.

-Pet Parents® Probiotic SoftSupps™ synthesizes important hormones that can support a furbaby's body system and help balance out the helpful and harmful bacteria.
+Pet Parents® Probiotic SoftSupps® synthesizes important hormones that can support a furbaby's body system and help balance out the helpful and harmful bacteria.
 It contains:

 - Pumpkin that's loaded with fiber, vitamins, & minerals that support the digestive tract, helping relieve an upset stomach, and treat diarrhea & constipation.